Skip to main content

 Greater Black Sea Window

-These semi-finalists are competing for an intensive six-month acceleration programme delivered by Civitta, including dedicated mentorship and technical assistance valued at $20,000.
+These 11finalists are competing for an intensive six-month acceleration programme delivered by Civitta, including dedicated mentorship and technical assistance valued at $20,000.
 The winners will receive structured support to refine their solutions, strengthen their business and impact models, and enhance their investment readiness.

 This project uses engineered floating wetlands to intercept plastic waste in rivers and canals before it reaches the Black Sea.
 The system combines nature-based infrastructure with targeted plastic capture and transforms recovered waste into eco-friendly products such as eco-bricks and upcycled accessories.